No-shows, call-outs, and midweek changes can turn scheduling into damage control, especially when your “free” tool hides key features behind paywalls.

 If time tracking connects to scheduling, approved hours reflect what was planned.
 That cuts down on manual edits, missed punches, and last-minute corrections before payroll runs.

-Clearer oversight and accountability
+Clearer Oversight and Accountability

 Change history, approvals, and attendance visibility give managers a record of who worked what shift and when changes were made.
 That transparency helps prevent disputes and improves reliability over time.